sebastian-blaszczak/testcontainers-spock-instancio/article-content.md

         .create()
 ```

-Library provides also ability to sets only a specific field:
+The library provides also the ability to sets only a specific field:

 ```groovy
 def withField = Instancio.of(Item.class)